PE & Sports Premium

 Schools that have embedded stormbreak into their everyday routine have stormbreaks occurring at break times and lunchtimes.

 Although we have yet to see a school start a stormbreak club - we are sure that this is only a matter of time.
-Stormbreak would sit beautifully within a Change4Life club - again targeting those pupils who are least active.
+Stormbreak would sit beautifully within a healthier families club - again targeting those pupils who are least active.

-Part of our future development plans are to develop a programme which allows children to lead a stormbreak with their peers allowing them to lead each other in the development of mental wellbeing strategies.
+As part of stormbreak Plus membership we have developed stormbreak Champion which trains older primary aged children to lead stormbreaks with their peers allowing them to lead each other in the development of mental wellbeing strategies.

 The training is delivered with exceptional depth for chosen school advocates (you can have as many as you like) over 6 training sessions and our wider school rollout ensures that all staff are suitably confident and knowledgeable.